The A-Z list of theatres in the West End

 First opened as the Hicks Theatre in 1906, it was later renamed to the Globe before the final rename of the Gielgud in 1994 to commemorate John Gielgud and avoid confusion with the Shakespearean playhouse.
 Some of the most successful shows to have played here include There’s A Girl in my Soup and Daisy Pulls it Off.

 Renamed from the New London to the Gillian Lynne in 2018 to memoralise choreographer Gillian Lynne in the West End, the theatre originally opened in 1847 as the Mogul Music Hall.
 In its recent history, productions taking place include Cats starring Elaine Paige as Grizabella and War Horse from 2009 to 2016.

 First named the Comedy Theatre, the name was changed in 2011 in acknowledgment to the works of Harold Pinter.
 The venue has a capacity of 796 and recent productions at the venue include a two year run of Sunny Afternoon and the National Theatre transfer of Oslo.

-Upcoming production: Betrayal
+Current production: Betrayal